Interstate-registered vehicles

 What happens next

-Surrender your interstate number plates at any Service SA customer service centre.
+Surrender the interstate number plates at any Service SA centre.

 Refund of interstate registration